casper-borretzen/casper-borretzen.github.io/_posts/2024-06-08-roguelike-devlog6.md

 ### Conclusion
 ---

-And there we have it.
-We now have a super basic game loop in place and a player we can move around with the arrow keys in a very simple dungeon.
+A super basic game loop is in place with a player that can move around with the arrow keys in a very simple dungeon.

 {% include bash_command.html bash_command="dotnet run" bash_dir="~/Roguelike" %}